Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "No more than many of the other escapades we have launched ourselves into over the years, both with this shipmaster and our former one."
 Urgug trundled away from his desk to peer at Morwk’s readings. "...My, that *is* faint."

 "Any fainter and I’d think it was just a background fluctuation.
-But it’s definitely moving like a ship…" Morwk traced the two spindly middle fingers of his right hand across the screen, then paused when the contact faded entirely.
+But it’s definitely moving like a ship..."
+Morwk traced the two spindly middle fingers of his right hand across the screen, then paused when the contact faded entirely.
 "Hmm."

 "You sound even more concerned now.
 Surely there is nothing to worry about?
 It was quite far away, and heading away from us."

-"True…" Morwk didn’t sound convinced.
+"True..."
+Morwk didn’t sound convinced.
 He drummed his thumbs on the counter for a second, then returned to fiddling with the sensors.
 The contact did not reappear. "...I think we should call the others back up."

 They were almost ready to head back anyway, and with the two strongest crewmembers at hand, they should make quick work of stowing everything away on the launch.
 Bringing forward their return by a little while should not be a problem.
 Urgug nodded, and went to make the call.